 However, I take this matter very seriously and don't see any excuse being good enough to satisfy 12 hours of downtime.
 It's very disappointing because I have been with this web host for years.

-The reason I’m mentioning this is because I want to look at upgrading the hardware that Bubble sits on.
+The reason I'm mentioning this is because I want to look at upgrading the hardware that project sits on.
 At the moment it is on a shared box, but virtually private (the next best thing before a dedicated server).
-A dedicated server means that there is much less chance of a crash, and if it does crash it won’t take very long to reboot.
-The next stage up from that is referred to as ‘cloud hosting’ where there are lots of servers running in parallel.
+A dedicated server means that there is much less chance of a crash, and if it does crash it won't take very long to reboot.
+The next stage up from that is referred to as 'cloud hosting' where there are lots of servers running in parallel.
 If one server goes down, another takes over.

-Cloud hosting is probably quite far down the line because Bubble doesn’t make enough money at this time, however I want to plan it in for the next couple of years.
-I also want to look to moving to a dedicated server in the next few months however the cost for a dedicated server can range from $200 – $600+ per month.
+Cloud hosting is probably quite far down the line because project doesn't make enough money at this time, however I want to plan it in for the next couple of years.
+I also want to look to moving to a dedicated server in the next few months however the cost for a dedicated server can range from $200 - $600+ per month.

-I am going to be posting a “Roadmap” soon which will talk seriously about the plans for Bubble, and in it will be information on the much-talked-about “Power Users” group.
+I am going to be posting a "Roadmap" soon which will talk seriously about the plans for project, and in it will be information on the much-talked-about "Power Users" group.
 Also there will be information on pricing for the future, which I know a lot of you have been asking about.

 In order to take the hardware and security concerns seriously, then we need to take the business side seriously, so I will post more information on this shortly.
-In the mean time please feel free to contribute financially and support Bubble for the next 2-3 months.
+In the mean time please feel free to contribute financially and support project for the next 2-3 months.

 I hope you all know, and I do say it often that service, support and quality are my highest priorities.
 I want the best for our users.